MorpheusZI/Flutter-ToDo-List-App/README.md

 -how to use certain flutter functions Like setState

 ive learned all of these through the flutter docs, and youtube videos

+to see the main work ive did, please look inside the 'lib' directory.